Tips on lighting

 Energy management is the implementation of means of meeting energy needs as economically as possible.
 There are energy management systems that help large consumers to methodically monitor their various energy sources.
 They require work organization that allows systematic tracking of certain indicators, as well as the establishment of operating controls targeting optimum energy use.

-Hydro-Québec’s Industrial Systems Program offers financial assistance for the implementation of this kind of energy management system.
+Hydro-Québec’s Electricity Management Systems Program offers financial assistance for the implementation of this kind of energy management system.

 Energy consumption analysis and management tools